 What Do We Study?

 The curriculum provides training in general graduate applied psychology, core organizational psychology, and then advanced and experiential organizational psychology.
 Applicants with a master's degree in psychology, or related field, may be eligible to waive the 12 credit pre-requisites.
-Any interested applicant can apply and register for the first three core organizational psychology courses, and upon successful completion of those courses can be matriculated into the PsyD in organizational psychology degree program.

 We encourage applicants to apply before January 31st to enroll to the upcoming fall semester.

 Core Organizational Psychology Courses Required (24 credits)

 *Please note you can obtain your PsyM while pursuing your PsyD and the PsyM is not a stand-alone masters.

 General Core Courses Required (12 credits) Core Organizational Psychology Courses Required (24 credits) Advanced Foundation Required Courses (12 credits) Dissertation (3 credits) Experiential Learning (8 credits) Electives (16-27 credits)